demisto/content/Packs/EDL/Integrations/EDL/README.md

 Use the Generic Export Indicators Service integration to provide an endpoint with a list of indicators as a service for the system indicators.

 ## PAN-OS EDL Management to Export Indicators Service (PAN-OS EDL Service) migration steps
-Unlike `PAN-OS EDL Management`, this integration hosts the EDL on the Cortex XSOAR server.
+Unlike `PAN-OS EDL Management`, this integration hosts the EDL on the server.
 Follow these steps to migrate your EDLs.
-1. Convert existing EDL lists to indicators in Cortex XSOAR.
+1. Convert existing EDL lists to indicators.
 This can be done automatically:
    1. Extract your EDL as a text file from the web server it's currently hosted on.
    2. Upload it as a file to the Playground and use the `ExtractIndicatorsFromTextFile` automation. e.g., `!ExtractIndicatorsFromTextFile entryID=<entry_id>`
 2. Go to the `Indicators` page and [filter](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-6/cortex-xsoar-admin/manage-indicators/understand-indicators/indicators-page.html) to find all of the indicators you extracted from the text file.